 This card, #480 in the set, is sometimes plagued by scuffing because of the dark background and is often off-center but still a great portrait shot.

-The back offers a nice summary of his younger days in baseball.
+The back offers a nice summary of his earliest memories on the diamond.

 Both Hall of Famers on one card, a great expression from Seaver, those amazing numbers on the back…this is simply one of the best non-rookie cards of the 70s.

-7. 1975 Topps: Seaver won his third and final Cy Young Award in ’75, led the NL in wins and strikeouts for the seventh straight year, a feat noted on the back of this card, which is a different kind of shot showing Tom Terrific hanging around the batting cage.
+Seaver won his third and final Cy Young Award in ’75, led the NL in wins and strikeouts for the seventh straight year, a feat noted on the back of this card, which is a different kind of shot showing him hanging around the batting cage.

 One of his cheapest vintage cards from one of his most memorable seasons, you can own one for a couple of bucks.

-This is another cheapie because of how many are out there and the fact that’s a little goofy, but the passage of time has led us to appreciate some of the 1980s issues like this one a little more.
-The fun part of this is that it shows Seaver holding an NBC microphone, which is exactly what he was starting to do on a regular basis as his career wound down.
-Now he’s a vineyard owner.
-There wasn’t much that guy couldn’t do well.
+This is another cheapie because of how many are out there and the fact that it is a little goofy, but the passage of time has led us to appreciate some of the 1980s issues like this one a little more.
+The fun part of this is that it shows Seaver holding a microphone, which is exactly what he spent many hours doing when he wasn’t pitching.
+Later in life, he became the owner of a vineyard and became known for wine.
+There wasn’t much the guy couldn’t do well.

 He had a couple of decent years left in him and it was with the Sox that he won his 300th game.
 Another card one could easily claim was undervalued, but its real worth is that it represents Seaver sailing along into the latter stages of his career, this time with another Hall of Famer catching him: Carlton Fisk.

-Here’s a look at the current ‘most watched’ Tom Seaver baseball cards on eBay.
+In honor of #41, here’s a look at the 41 current ‘most watched’ Tom Seaver baseball cards up for auction.